Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 • sensation of having a lump in the throat

-In women stagnated Liver Qi manifests predominantly in hormonal imbalance.
-Stagnated Liver Qi weakens the movement of blood (the blood needs Qi/energy to move) preventing the blood from properly reaching the uterus.
-This results in painful and/or irregular menstruation, excessive bleeding, purple or brown blood (i.e. stagnated blood), clots in the blood, etc. Another typical symptom of "Liver Qi stagnation" in women is the premenstrual syndrome (PMS).
+In women stagnated Liver Qi manifests in disharmony of the menstrual cycle.
+Stagnated Liver Qi weakens the movement of blood (the blood needs Qi to move) preventing the blood from properly reaching the uterus.
+This results in painful and/or irregular menstruation, excessive bleeding, purple or brown blood (i.e. stagnated blood), clots in the blood, etc. Another typical manifestation of Liver Qi stagnation in women is premenstrual syndrome (PMS).
 Symptoms include mood change, irritability and/or sadness, tiredness, disturbed sleep, premenstrual tension, breast tenderness, etc. Since the Liver meridian passes by the breasts another common symptom of stagnated Liver Qi is lumps in the breast.
-(1) One of the main causes of breast cancer in TCM is chronic Liver Qi stagnation.
+(1)

 Because of the above mentioned relationship between Qi and blood a long term stagnation of Liver Qi will lead to cold hands and feet as the blood circulation will not be flowing smoothly.